Shipping Forecast: Influences on popular culture

 Soanes also wrote the foreword to The Shipping Forecast Puzzle Book (BBC Books, 2020), in which he explains:The forecast gives the wind direction and force, atmospheric pressure, visibility and the state of the sea.
 It is a nightly litany with a rhythm and indefinable poetry that have made it popular with millions of people who never have cause to put to sea and have little idea what it actually means; a reminder that whilst you're tucked-up safely under the bedclothes, far out over the waves it's a wilder and more dangerous picture, one that captures the imagination and leads it into uncharted waters whilst you sleep.
 Dependable, reassuring and never hurried, in these especially uncertain times The Shipping Forecast is a still small voice of calm across the airwaves.

-Another regular reader of the Forecast, Kathy Clugston, described it as "Like a lullaby, almost".
+Pick of the Week presenter and Forecast reader Andrew Peach described it as "a late night lullaby: part meteorology, part poetry" and another regular reader of the Forecast, Kathy Clugston, said it was "Like a lullaby, almost".
 Jo Ellison of Financial Times wrote that "Over time it has become a beloved cultural icon, a tacit expression of our national identity."

 The Twentieth Century Society Director Catherine Croft commented:

 Initially a utilitarian service for a specific minority, it's been adopted as a much loved emotional comfort blanket by a broader demographic – who never go to sea.
 It's a poetic reverie and symbol of national caring, whilst at the same time a reminder of our geographical isolation and the uncontrollable power of natural phenomena.